 Q9: Besides Indeed, LinkedIn, Glassdoor, where else should I be looking for jobs?

-Product Gym: The student portal, Angelist, Muse, BuiltinNYC, etc. You can even go on LinkedIn and send a DM to some Product Managers to see if they are hiring.
+Product Gym: The member portal, Angelist, Muse, BuiltinNYC, etc. You can even go on LinkedIn and send a DM to some Product Managers to see if they are hiring.
 You can see if they will entertain an interview – most of the time they are still thinking whether or not to post a role and if they are, you have an advantage because they haven’t posted it yet.

 Q10: What are the parameters to source these companies?